 Southern Oregon Nerve Surgery

-Surgery is never an easy decision, but at least it becomes easier when you know that you have Dr. Evan Merrill and his team here at Southern Oregon Foot & Ankle, L.L.C. working for you.
+Surgery is never an easy decision, but at least it becomes easier when you know that you have Dr. Evan Merrill, Dr. Adam Gerber, and the team at Southern Oregon Foot & Ankle working for you.
 Our experienced, skilled, and knowledgeable medical professionals perform exceptional surgical procedures when they are necessary.